0xblockbard/aptos-basedao/README.md

 The DAO contract maintains a ProposalRegistry struct that maps proposal IDs to their respective creators.
 Proposal IDs are unique and sequentially assigned, ensuring that no two proposals share the same ID, regardless of their creator.

-As there is no factory pattern available on Aptos Move, as compared to Solidity, where we can initialise a new module or smart contract from another, we adopt an unconventional approach to pre-generate DAO modules which can then subsequently be initialised.
+As there is no factory pattern available on Aptos Move, compared to Solidity, where we can initialise a new module or smart contract from another, we adopt an unconventional approach to pre-generate DAO modules that can then be initialised.

 A DAO module can only be initialised once, preventing any possible conflicts.
-To help with this approach, we have developed a DAO generator python script that will be able to rapidly deploy any number of DAOs using an Aptos CLI subprocess.
-In the future, we plan to integrate this with a server such that a new DAO module can be generated on-demand instead.
+To help with this approach, we have developed a DAO generator Python script that will be able to rapidly deploy any number of DAOs using an Aptos CLI subprocess.
+In the future, we plan to integrate this with a server so that a new DAO module can be generated on-demand when required instead.

 ## Smart Contract Entrypoints